-Holi, the festival of colors, is celebrated on March 28 and acquires a renowned spot in ancient Hindu festivals.
-The excitement of having vibrant colors scattered all over in the air is delighting.
+Holi, the festival of colors, is celebrated on March 17 and acquires a renowned spot in ancient Hindu festivals.
+The excitement of having vibrant colors scattered in the air is delightful.
 The two-day festival is a pleasant way of welcoming spring.
 All people, regardless of their age, take part in this event with enthusiasm and vigor.
 So let’s just grab our ‘gulal’ (colored powder thrown at each other as a symbol of joy and love) and celebrate the victory of good over evil.

 History of Holi